-Oil eases on U.S. holiday after eight days of gains
+Brent crude stabilizes near $50 a barrel

 "This may be related to the fact that most of the 'shaky hands' have withdrawn from the market by now," the bank added.

-Prices rose in recent days despite OPEC production hitting a 2017 high of 32.72 million barrels a day in June, according to a Reuters survey.
+Prices rose in recent days despite OPEC production hitting a 2017 high of 32.72 million barrels per day (bpd) in June, according to a Reuters survey.

-The group's efforts to rebalance the market have been undermined by rising production from Libya and Nigeria, who are exempt from the cuts.
+The group's efforts to rebalance the market have been undermined by rising production from Libya and Nigeria, which are exempt from an output-cutting agreement.

-Libya is currently pumping around 1 million bpd of crude, a four-year high.
+Libya is pumping around 1 million bpd of crude, a four-year high.

-OPEC exports rose for a second month in a row in June to 25.92 million bpd, a rise of 1.9 million bpd compared with the same month last year, according to a report by Thomson Reuters Oil Research.
+OPEC exports rose for a second month in a row in June to 25.92 million bpd, up 1.9 million bpd from the same month last year, according to Thomson Reuters Oil Research.

 "We see a recovery for oil prices in H2 2017 from current levels, with OPEC production cuts, a slowdown in global supply growth and seasonally firming demand driving up prices," BMI Research said, although it added that "large-volume supply additions will keep price growth flat year on year in 2018".

-BMI said it expected Brent to average $54 per barrel in the second half of this year, and to average $55 a barrel in 2018.

-It expects WTI to average $51 in the second half of 2017 and $52 next year.

-(Additional reporting by Henning Gloystein in Singapore; editing by Jason Neely)
+Additional reporting by Catherine Ngai in Calgary and Henning Gloystein in Singapore; Editing by Jason Neely and Matthew Lewis